Oaxoa/fp-booleans/README.md

 ```

 This code, while still being simple, is hard to read, to test and maintain.
-This kind of code tends to be infused with business logic and be rewritten every time.
+This kind of code tends to be infused with business logic and be rewritten with mild differences in several places.
-Combining simpler functions would help almost not writing code and ease readability.
+Combining simpler functions would help almost not writing code and ease readability using a declarative syntax.

 The first step would be to isolate simpler abstract functions: